Suddenly, Last Summer (1959)

 Why do these screams matter?

-We begin with a scene in which Catherine is told by her mother (Mercedes McCambridge) and her brother (Gary Raymond) that they intend to permit the doctors to move ahead with Catherine’s lobotomy.
+Who is allowed to hold cultural power comes into play in our first scream in which Catherine is told by her mother (Mercedes McCambridge) and her brother (Gary Raymond) that they intend to permit the doctors to move ahead with Catherine’s lobotomy.
 They’ve agreed to do so at the behest of Violet, who is blocking the family’s access to their inheritance from Sebastian until the paperwork is signed.
 Realizing that she is in imminent danger, Catherine escapes her private room and runs through the asylum where she winds up on a ledge overlooking a room of male patients.
 When they notice her, the room erupts into pandemonium with many of the patients grabbing at and molesting Catherine.

 Catherine’s screams in this scene are essentially laying the groundwork for the film’s overall message that connects mental illness with violence.
-Catherine screams as a direct response to the threat of literally being surrounded by mental instability; an instability that becomes tangible once the men begin grabbing and fondling her.
+Her screams are a direct response to the threat of literally being surrounded by mental instability; an instability that becomes tangible once the men begin grabbing and fondling her.
 In this moment, the film is carefully distinguishing between people who are presumed to have a mental illness but who do not, like Catherine, and those who do, like the male patients.
 This distinction is important because of how it ultimately plays into the framing of Sebastian as the film’s monster.

-While the film’s depictions of mental illness are gut turning, they are in keeping with cultural attitudes of the era.
+woman walking on a ledgeWhile the film’s depictions of mental illness are gut turning, they are in keeping with cultural attitudes of the era.
 This was not a time when ethics review boards examined research protocols for human rights violations.
-Patients whose files included notations of mental illness were routinely subjected to “treatments” that would be defined as barbaric by today’s standards.
-Public understanding of mental illness was limited, at best, and often was described in terms that provoked fear.
-It was also the period in which professional literature actively sought to define homosexuality as a psychiatric disorder, a movement that became institutionalized when, in April 1952, the diagnostic manual of the American Psychiatric Association listed homosexuality as a sociopathic personality disturbance (a term generally used to describe people who show no regard for right or wrong).
-This image of homosexuality as an immoral threat was also conveyed to the public in 1953 via President Eisenhower’s executive order banning homosexuals from working for the federal government because of security risk concerns.
-And so, for original audiences of Suddenly, Last Summer, there was already an expectation of a link between homosexuality and threatening behavior that the film could capitalize on in framing out its monster.
+Patients whose files included notations of mental illness were routinely subjected to “treatments” that would be defined as barbaric by today’s standards (Shorter and Healy 144).
+Public understanding of mental illness was limited, at best, and often was described in terms that provoked fear (Parcesepe and Cabassa 2).
+It was also the period in which professional literature actively sought to define homosexuality as a psychiatric disorder, a movement that became institutionalized when, in April 1952, the diagnostic manual of the American Psychiatric Association listed homosexuality as a sociopathic personality disturbance (a term generally used to describe people who show no regard for right or wrong) (Drescher 569).
+This image of homosexuality as an immoral threat was also conveyed to the public in 1953 via President Eisenhower’s executive order banning homosexuals from working for the federal government because of security risk concerns (Blakemore).
+And so, for original audiences of Suddenly, Last Summer, there was already an expectation of a link between homosexuality and threatening behavior that the film could capitalize on in framing its monster.

 It is that link that fuels our next scream.
 Here, Catherine is flooded with memories of the day Sebastian was killed.
 As her memory returns, so too does her horror at what transpired on that fateful day.

 For the entirety of the film, Sebastian is coded as queer.
-He is interested in art and is a poet, he has an unnaturally close relationship with his mother, and he is described multiple times as being sensitive and fastidious-all codes for queerness in the 1950s.
-Sebastian’s story is also told exclusively through the memories of two women and that framing emphasizes that Sebastian wasn’t a “man’s man” but a man surrounded by women in whom he had no sexual interest.
+He is interested in art and is a poet, he has an unnaturally close relationship with his mother, and he is described multiple times as being sensitive and fastidious-all codes for queerness in the 1950s (Mislak).
+Sebastian’s story is also told exclusively through the memories of two women, and that framing emphasizes that Sebastian wasn’t a “man’s man” but a man surrounded by women in whom he had no sexual interest.
 The icy aloofness of Violet, when set against Catherine’s anguished scream here further reiterates that Sebastian was raised in privilege and that access to power when coupled with his homosexuality is intended to increase the audience’s understanding of Sebastian’s monstrosity.
 Because what would be worse in the minds of the era’s audiences than a homosexual?
 A homosexual with the means to allow him to act with impunity.

 Once the flood gates open for Catherine, she not only remembers the spectacle of Sebastian’s death but also the circumstances that led to it.